Below you will find the IELTS speaking vocabulary for different topics in the IELTS speaking test.

 You’ll find example speaking questions and how to use these words in context and the definitions of each word.

-Use this to increase your vocabulary with useful speaking grammar, lexical resource and idioms and phrases for your speaking.
+Use this to increase your vocabulary with useful speaking grammar, lexical resources and idioms and phrases for your speaking.

 Vocabulary for IELTS Speaking Topics